ismail-gits/ansible-playbook-dynamic-inventory/README.md

-# Ansible Playbook with Dynamic Inventory for Terraform-managed EC2 Instances
+# Ansible Playbook with Dynamic Inventory

 This repository contains an Ansible playbook and associated configurations for deploying Docker containers on EC2 instances provisioned using Terraform.